The question of why women travel alone more than men comes up again and again.

 Individualism – A Greater Force for Women to Travel Solo?

 Individualism has its roots in the 18th century.
-For about a century and a half, it was something for the elites to enjoy, especially artists and intellectuals.
+For more than a century and a half, it was something for the elites to enjoy, especially artists and intellectuals.
 However, around the end of the 1960s, it became part of youth culture “that spread around the world to produce expressive individualism, … the need to ‘discover your true self’ and ‘do your own thing’.”
 In fact, the boomers who were the youth of that movement became known as the “Me Generation” in the 1980s.

 Perhaps